Skip to content

 Logging

-To get access to the Access log file from the host machine, it is required to:
+To get access to the access log file from the host machine, do the following:

-1. Create a folder for logs and ensure the group is root and group members have write & execute permissions over the created folder:
+1. Create a folder for logs and ensure the group is root and group members have the write and execute permissions over the created folder:

 mkdir ~/faceapi-logs